estacaodati/estacaodati/README.md

 **`Digital Craftsman (Automator/Creator)`**

 I'm a Senior Infrastructure Engineer who uses DevOps principles to create and automate things, always reutilizing existing code.
 All projects are built from planning and designing all the way to solving real-life problems.
-If you are interested, I publish that content on my YouTube channel "[Estação da TI][youtube]".
+If you are interested, I publish that content on my YouTube channel "[Estação da TI][youtube]"!

 #